The German Shepherd is an even-tempered, loyal, intelligent family dog

 This athletic companion requires a considerable amount of exercise and cannot be left indoors all day.

 At least one long walk a day coupled with ample time to run safely off lead and play is what this beautiful dog requires.

-Some people like to use a dog harness like the ones opposite as they feel it's more comfortable for their dog than having something around their necks.
+Some people like to use a dog harness as they feel it's more comfortable for their dog than having something around their necks.

 If it's good enough for the Police Force and Military, then it's good enough for us!

 These guys have been used for decades as guard dogs.
-They are courageous, protective and loyal without being overly aggressive although the all-white varieties tend to show a bit more aggression than the other colours.
+They are courageous, protective and loyal without being overly aggressive, although the all-white varieties tend to show a bit more aggression than the other colors.

 German Shepherd dogs have a double coat.
 The outer layer is straight, harsh and waterproof and the undercoat is soft and dense.
 The outer coat sheds throughout the year.

 The amount of hair they remove is astounding and your pet looks like they've been professionally groomed afterwards.
-A big thumbs up from me!
+A big thumbs up from us!